This guide shows how to install the official NVIDIA driver (the

 glxinfo | grep "OpenGL renderer"

-Should show NVIDIA llvmpipe
+Should show NVIDIA llvmpipe.

 for m in nvidia nvidia_modeset nvidia_uvm nvidia_drm; do